itai-benyishai/openldap-ansible/README.md

 An ansible playbook that uses two roles:
 1. provision-ec2
-   spins up an ec2 instance on AWS (Free tier Ubuntu 18.04) configures ssh keys and a security group with ip filtering, allowing exlusive inbound ssh traffic on port 22 .
+   spins up an ec2 instance on AWS (Free tier Ubuntu 18.04) configures ssh keys and a security group with ip filtering, allowing exclusive inbound ssh traffic on port 22.

 2. install-openldap
    Installs and configures openldap - ldap-utils & slapd